-3.27.
+3.25.
 Points of interest

 A point of interest, or POI, is a special location, such as camping spot or vista along a trail, you can save and navigate to later.
-You can create POIs in your watch by saving your current location.
+You can create POIs in Suunto Movescount or in your watch by saving your current location.